icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [vale](https://vale.sh) — A syntax-aware linter for prose built with speed and extensibility in mind.

-- [write-good](https://github.com/btford/write-good) — A linter with a focus on eliminating "weasel words".
+- **write-good** :warning: — A linter with a focus on eliminating "weasel words".

 <a name="yaml" />